voronianski/node-tiny-dploy/README.md

 }
 ```

-You're free to make changes inside in order to update necessary application.
-There should be added special commands for that in the future.
+You're free to make changes inside in order to update necessary application but it's recommended to use [`dploy set`]() instead.

 ## To Do